Quick Answer

 Not every IDP is accepted in Japan.

-If your permit is not based on the 1949 Geneva Convention, or if it is not issued in the required format, you cannot use it to drive in Japan.
+If your permit is not based on the 1949 Geneva Convention, you cannot use it to drive in Japan.

 If you are planning to drive in Japan, one of the most important questions is simple: